-The neuroimaging literature of the last three decades has provided a wealth of findings on structural and functional brain-behavior relationships as well as brain-related alterations in certain diseases.
-Meta-analytic approaches to neuroimaging results, such as the widely used Activation Likelihood Estimation (ALE) algorithm (Eickhoff et al., 2012; Turkeltaub et al., 2002), are important tools to elnstitute of Systems Neuroscience, Medical Faculty and University Hospital Düsseldorf, Heinrich Heine University Düsseldorf, Düsseldorf, Germany
+- The neuroimaging literature of the last three decades has provided a wealth of findings - on structural and functional brain-behaviour relationships as well as brain-related - 47 alterations in certain diseases.
+Meta-analytic approaches to neuroimaging results, such - 48 as the widely used Activation Likelihood Estimation (ALE) algorithm (Eickhoff et al., - 49 2012; Turkeltaub et al., 2002), are important tools to consolidate these findings and to - overcome problems of individual studies (Müller, Cieslik, et al., 2018).
+Beyond testing - for brain regions consistently found across studies, meta-analyses also provide the - 52 possibility to directly and statistically compare the results of two individual meta-